fengyc/ads-proxy/README.md

 ```

 In pyads, connect to `ads-proxy`.
-For example, client 1 and 2 on a host:
+For example, client 1 and 2 (process 1 and 2) on a host:

 * plc `ams_net_id=192.168.0.10.1.1`
 * client 1 `ams_net_id=10.10.10.10.1.1`
 * client 2 `ams_net_id=10.10.10.10.1.2`

-Might need to add route entry in shell command with `-r` or in PLC configuration, see [default user and password][password]
+Might need to add route entry in shell command with `-r` or in PLC configuration,
+see [default user and password][password]

 [password]: https://infosys.beckhoff.com/english.php?content=../content/1033/sw_os/2019206411.html&id=3176926840725427056